(Last update: March 24, 2025)

 Beginner’s workshop at 7:00 pm (or thereabouts).
 Dance from 7:30 pm to 10:00 pm.

-We still recommend that you keep up-to-date with vaccinations.
-We may re-instate vaccination requirements at a later date, if COVID conditions change.
+We also recommend that you keep up-to-date with vaccinations.
+We may reinstate mask and vaccination requirements at a later date, if COVID conditions change or we receive more reports of illness within the community.

 Admission prices (cash, check or Venmo only):